|Position:||Assistant Coach - Quarterbacks|

-Mario Verduzco is the veteran of Nebraska’s 2018 coaching staff, as he boasts 41 years of coaching experience, including serving as both a junior college and high school head coach.
-Verduzco spent the past two seasons coaching the quarterbacks on Scott Frost’s staff at Central Florida, and he also coached with Frost for two seasons at Northern Iowa (2007-08).
+Mario Verduzco is the veteran of Nebraska’s 2019 coaching staff, as he boasts 42 years of coaching experience, including serving as both a junior college and high school head coach.
+Verduzco is in his second season as Nebraska's quarterbacks coach in 2019 and is in his fourth season tutoring the position under Scott Frost.
+Previously, Verduzco spent two seasons on Frost's Central Florida staff and the two were also on the same Northern Iowa staff for two seasons.

 Under Verduzco’s direction, McKenzie Milton developed into one of the nation’s top quarterbacks.
 Milton completed better than 64 percent of his passes and threw for 6,020 yards and 47 touchdowns in his two seasons with Verduzco, while adding 771 rushing yards.
 In Verduzco’s two seasons, the UCF quarterbacks posted a nearly 3-to-1 touchdown-to-interception ratio, throwing 52 touchdown passes against only 18 interceptions.

 Milton made great strides under Verduzco in 2017, posting one of the nation’s best individual seasons.
 Milton completed more than 67 percent of his passes and threw for 4,037 yards with a school-record 37 touchdowns.
 He also ran for 613 yards and averaged 5.8 yards per carry while scoring eight touchdowns.
 Milton ranked second nationally in passing efficiency (179.3), was fourth in completion percentage (67.1), total offense (357.7 yards per game) and passing touchdowns (37), fifth in yards per completion (15.2) and seventh in passing yards (4,037).